staceyjf/Postcheck-front/README.md

 ## To-Dos

 1. **Increased functionality:** Build out more frontend functionality like additional suburb CRUD functionality to be able to update and delete suburbs.
-2. **JWT implementation:** Looking at checking to see if there is a valid JWT in local storage which will solve the refresh issue.
+2. **JWT implementation:** Change my approach to using 'user' state to protect the routes which means users have to resign in when the page is refreshed.

 ## Changelog